-What are Weather-Responsive Management Strategies?
+What are Weather-Responsive Management Strategies (WRMS)?

 More than 20 percent of crashes are weather-related, and weather-associated delays can result in significant losses in productivity and efficiency.
 Weather-responsive traffic and maintenance management strategies support State and local transportation agencies in deploying improved traffic control and traveler information systems that will significantly reduce highway crashes and delays resulting from adverse weather.

 Weather-responsive traffic management strategies provide relevant and timely information to agencies on the need for appropriate traffic intervention methods to mitigate the impacts of weather-related road and traffic conditions.
 The result is improved mobility, reduced delays, and safer travel during inclement weather.
 Weather-responsive maintenance management strategies are also used by agencies to improve mobility and safety in adverse weather, as well as reduce the negative environmental impacts and costs associated with road salt use.

 NJ Integrates Weather-Responsive Management Strategies